Getting to hospital

 Patients and visitors to the hospital should park in the main hospital car park (Car Park B) which is located off Moat Road.
-However, if you are going to Fracture Clinic, Accident & Emergency, or one of the wards in Modular Block, please use Car Park D as this will be more convenient.
 Please see the hospital site plan below.
 Free 10 minute drop-off parking is available at the front and rear of the hospital.
 Enabling works for our exciting £36m Emergency Department and Acute Medical Unit development are now underway this will mean that Car Park D which is situated by our Modular Ward block is unavailable as of 9 November 2020.

 Car parking charges

 A ticketed system continues to operate on Car Park D (A&E).
 Both car parks display the same tariffs and are shown in the table below.
 Weekly concessionary passes are available for regular visitors to the hospital at a cost of £13.
 Please bring your parking ticket to the General Office on route 136 along with payment to receive your pass.

 |up to 1 hour||£2.80|